 I also handle the following types of personal injury cases:

 Bus Accidents: I handle all types of bus accident claims, including SEPTA bus accidents, school bus accidents, and other types of bus accidents.
 A bus accident claim doesn’t even have to involve a collision – you can claim damages based on a slip and fall accident, for example.
-Bus accident claims against a government entity apply different rules than ordinary personal injury claims.
+Bus accident claims against a government entity apply different rules than ordinary injury claims.

-Car Accidents: A serious car accident occurs somewhere in the United States every few seconds, and Pennsylvania sees more than its share.
+Car Accidents: A serious car accident occurs somewhere in the United States every few seconds, and Philadelphia sees more than its share.
 Many if not most of these accidents were the fault of a careless or intoxicated driver or the manufacturer of a defective auto part.
 If you were injured but you weren’t mostly at fault, you could be entitled to compensation.

 Bicycle Accidents: Bicycling is deceptively dangerous, especially without a helmet.
 The main cause of bicycle accidents is low visibility to motorists, and the main cause of injury is a bicycle’s lack of frame protection.
 Most accidents between a bicycle and a motorist are the fault of the motorist, not the bicyclist.

 Truck Accidents: A truck accident is a terrifying event that can result in lifelong disability.
 Although truck accidents are not significantly more common than automobile accidents, the consequences tend to be far more serious because of a truck’s sheer size.
-Commercial truckers are heavily regulated, and the violation of a regulation can sometimes form the basis for personal injury liability.
+Commercial truckers are heavily regulated, and the violation of regulation can sometimes form the basis for liability.

 Medical Malpractice: Although doctors and other healthcare professionals commit errors just like the rest of us do, not every medical error can support a medical malpractice lawsuit.
 Some errors, however, rise to the level of professional misconduct and justify full compensation to the injured patient.